 Algorand Coin’s Analytics

 The ALGO token hit an all-time high price of $3.28 on June 21, 2019.
 The token was about 93% away from its record high price.
-ALGO’s all-time low stands at $0.087 reached on September 12, 2023.
-The token has since recovered to increase by about 159%.
+ALGO’s all-time low stands at $0.087, reached on September 12, 2023.

 On-Chain Metrics

-Now, to understand the Algorand ecosystem better, let’s go through some key on-chain metrics –
+Now, to understand the Algorand ecosystem better, let’s go through some key on-chain metrics:

 What Do Experts Think About Algorand?